jds2501/springboard-capstone/project-proposal.md

 Controller that handles incoming API requests:
 * Get journaling entries for a logged in user
 * Add a journal entry for a logged in user
+* Edit a journal entry for a logged in user
+* Delete a journal entry for a logged in user
 * Import journal entries for a logged in user
 * Get recommendations based on journal entries for a logged in user
 * Login for specific user